INIT6Source/UNOFFICIAL_CERTIFIED_BLOCKHAIN_PRACTIONER_STUDY_GUIDE/Module 1 - Understanding the Basics/6 - Private Blockchain.md

    - Controlled access reduces the risk of unauthorized activity or external attacks.

 ### **Reduced Energy Consumption**
-   - Often use lightweight consensus mechanisms (e.g., PBFT), which are more energy-efficient compared to Proof of Work (PoW).
+   - Often use lightweight consensus mechanisms, e.g., PBFT, which are more energy-efficient compared to Proof of Work (PoW).

 ### **Faster Transaction Processing**
    - With fewer nodes and a streamlined consensus process, private blockchains achieve high transaction speeds suitable for enterprise use.